Where the open source database community meets: Use code PERCONA75 and secure your spot for Percona Live. Register

 Performance improvements were not realized when indexes were applied as demonstrated in this query plan.

-Running DISTINCT across multiple CPUs is a big advance in performance capabilities.
-But keep in mind the risk of diminishing performance as you increase the number of max_parallel_workers_per_gather and you approach your hardware’s limitations.
-And as the investigation showed, under normal circumstances, the query planner might decide to use indexes instead of running parallel workers.
-One way to get around this is to consider disabling runtime parameters such as enable_indexonlyscan and enable_indexscan.
-Finally, don’t forget to run EXPLAIN ANALYZE in order to understand what’s going on.
+Running DISTINCT across multiple CPUs is a significant performance improvement.
+However, keep in mind the risk of diminishing returns as you increase max_parallel_workers_per_gather and approach your hardware’s limitations.
+As the investigation showed, under normal circumstances, the query planner may decide to use indexes instead of running parallel workers.
+One way to work around this is to consider disabling runtime parameters such as enable_indexonlyscan and enable_indexscan.
+Finally, run EXPLAIN ANALYZE to understand what is happening.

 Get Percona Support for PostgreSQL